WojciechMatuszewski/programming-notes/web/react/epic-react-v2.md

   I would recommend **using a framework that has the ability to "see" the network requests your application is making**.
 This way, it would be the framework responsibility to kick-off those requests for you.

+- We can optimize a lot of things on the frontend, but **do not forget that we can also optimize the backend as well**.

+  - In the workshop, as the last exercise, we used the `cache-control` header with `max-age` directive for the request responding to "search ships" query.
+This approach does not allow us to invalidate the data, and it is pretty basic, but given the low effort required to implement it, I deem it as a huge win.

 ### Summary

 Such an excellent workshop.
 It covered the following.